Using OpenCV with MATLAB and Simulink

 Computer Vision with MATLAB

-MATLAB and Computer Vision System Toolbox™ offer functionality not available in OpenCV.
+MATLAB and Computer Vision Toolbox™ offer functionality not available in OpenCV.
 The toolbox provides algorithms for object detection, image recognition, and 3D lidar processing.
 Interactive apps such as the Camera Calibration App and Image Labeling App can save significant time when developing image algorithms.

 MATLAB has new capabilities in deep learning for computer vision including access to the latest deep learning models, and training acceleration using multiple GPUs, the cloud, or clusters.
 You can convert your models to CUDA code with GPU Coder™.
 Generated CUDA code runs models up to 7x faster than TensorFlow.